HomeMy WebLinkAbout2024-02-20 Planning Board Minutes (Final)The Town of Danby

 the Planning Board's rights to push back against.
 Hutnik explained that with SPR, the

-uses are allowed, but the town is allowed to mi gate the impact of the uses, as long as
+uses are allowed, but the town is allowed to mitigate the impact of the uses, as long as

 what they ask for is commensurate to the impact.
-Maher wondered about iden fying
+Maher wondered about identifying

 certain animals in that habitat corridor.